anna-dor-plumsail/documents-docs/source/getting-started/use-processes.rst

 Use Processes to create documents from templates
 ================================================

 First of all, `sign in <https://auth.plumsail.com/account/login?returnUrl=https://account.plumsail.com/documents/intro>`_  to Plumsail Account.
-If you don't have it yet, then  `sign up <https://auth.plumsail.com/account/Register?ReturnUrl=https://account.plumsail.com/documents/intro/reg>`_.
+If you don't have an account yet, then  `sign up <https://auth.plumsail.com/account/Register?ReturnUrl=https://account.plumsail.com/documents/intro/reg>`_.

-Processes is the easy way to automate creation of documents from templates.
+Processes are an easy way to automate the creation of documents from templates.
 You can generate and deliver documents in a few simple steps:

 ..
 We DO NOT use here toctree because we don't want to dublicate Processes navigation under Getting started section.